 Tropes associated to his portrayals:

-- Big Bad: John is the one to the Robin Hood tales, even though the earliest known versions of Robin Hood's legends seem to place Robin later in British history.
-The tales slowly slid backward in history until Ivanhoe, around which all modern tellings base themselves.
+- Big Bad: John is the one to the Robin Hood tales, even though the earliest known versions of Robin Hood's legends seem to place Robin later or earlier in British history, the use of "King Edward" makes it rather ambiguous.
+The tales slowly slid backward/forward in history until Ivanhoe, around which most modern tellings base themselves.
+There has been a case of the role being played by William the Conqueror and another where it was William II rather than John.

 - Breakout Villain: He was not originally the main antagonist in the Robin Hood legend, but has been promoted to the role as the story evolved over time.